Fan Control and Power Management

 sudo systemctl restart thinkfan

-If that does not fix it, check if the hwmon number changed:
+If that does not fix it, check if the hwmon numbers changed:

-If it changed, update the hwmon path in /etc/thinkfan.conf and restart the service.
+If they changed, update the sensor paths in /etc/thinkfan.conf and restart the service.

 Tip: The